fabiospampinato/picorpc/spec.md

 An RPC call is initiated when the client sends a request object to the server.

-A request object must have the following properties:
+A request object has the following properties:

 - `version`
   - The version of the protocol used.